Deploy a Business Event

 When you deploy your apps to the free cluster, a free event broker is provided and configured automatically.
 In the Mendix Free App environment, there is a limit of 1000 events per app per day.

-Any free app in your organization will be able to receive any event published by a free app in your organization, as all free apps share a single free channel for your company.
+Any free app in your organization can receive any event published by a free app in your organization, as all free apps share a single free channel for your company.

 Production Deployment